Électricité de France: 2022 Re-nationalization

-On 6 July 2022, French prime minister Elisabeth Borne announced that "the French government is aiming for a full nationalization of" EDF.
+On 6 July 2022, French prime minister Élisabeth Borne announced that "the French government is aiming for a full nationalization of" EDF.
 Borne "vowed" to limit the impact of the rise in energy prices through the state having "full control over...electricity production and performance.”
 Borne told parliament, "we must ensure our sovereignty in the face of...the colossal challenges to come."
 Earlier in 2022, President Emmanuel Macron had "suggested" a renationalization of EDF as well as a "big expansion of nuclear energy in the coming decades" however, in 2021, he had to scrap an "overhaul" of EDF, codenamed "Project Hercules," that would have placed EDF's profitable renewables sector in a new company, due to opposition by unions and objections raised by the European Commission.